Flag of Nigeria

 The flag of Nigeria was designed by Taiwo Akinkunmi and was officially adopted to represent Nigeria at midnight on 1 October 1960, the day the country gained independence.
 The flag was chosen as part of a nationwide open contest held by the government, with Akinkunmi's design being selected as the winner of a field of over three thousand entries.
 The flag is a vertical bicolour green-white-green design, with green representing agriculture and white representing peace and unity.

 The flag was raised for the first time in a ceremony by Lieutenant David Ejoor of the Army Guard.

 History and design

 In preparation for the independence of Nigeria from the British Empire, a national planning committee was established which set a competition to select a national flag in 1958.
 In 1959, out of almost 3,000 entries, Michael Taiwo Akinkunmi won the competition with an equal green-white-green with a 16-ray red quarter sun on the white stripe was chosen.
 After acceptance, the committee removed the red quarter sun.

 The accepted flag now consists of a vertical bicolour green-white-green; the green stands for agriculture and the white stands for unity and peace.
-On 1 October 1960, the modern-day flag became the first official flag of an independent Nigeria and was raised for the first time in a ceremony by Lieutenant David Ejoor.
+On 1 October 1960, the modern-day flag became the official flag of an independent Nigeria and was raised for the first time in a ceremony by Lieutenant David Ejoor.